+We evaluate our model using the publicly available Argoverse 2\cite{wilson2021argoverse2} dataset, which includes 250,000 scenarios from six urban environments in the U.S. The first 5 seconds are the observed window, while the next 6 seconds are the forecasted horizon.
+To validate our approach, we also assess with the Waymo Open Motion Dataset (WOMD)\cite{Ettinger2021waymodataset}.
+This dataset features over 100,000 scenes, each lasting 20 seconds and recorded at 10 Hz.
+The first 3 seconds are the observed window, while the next 8 seconds are the forecasted horizon.

-Based on the trajectory prediction task setting, our generative world model predicts the agent's future states by observing the agent's historical information, map features, and the surroundings of neighboring agents.
-By iteratively performing this prediction process, TrafficGamer learns a CCE solver to generate traffic congestion scenarios with varying degrees of competition.
-To verify the generative performance of our algorithm, we select six representative scenarios in the validation dataset of Argoverse 2 and Waymo respectively, including 1) {\it Merge} where two separate lanes of traffic join into a single lane, 2) {\it Dual-lane intersection} where five cars with different destinations are driving through a two-way intersection, 3) {\it T-Junction} where one road ends at a perpendicular junction with another road, forming a "T" shape, 4) {\it Dense-lane intersection} where cars enter a four-way intersection with dense traffic.
-5). {\it Roundabout} where traffic flows counterclockwise around a central circle, and 6) {\it Y-Junction} where three directions of traffic flow converge at a single intersection.
-Figure \ref{fig: map} showcases the road map of our experiments in the last time step of historical trajectories.
-In the training procedure, we utilize all training datasets to learn the generative world model.
-During validation, we leverage validation datasets to evaluate our world model's performance.
-For the Fine-tuning stage, TrafficGamer controls 5-7 agents within the 6 scenarios selected from the validation datasets to obtain various safety-critical events by modeling different traffic congestion levels.
-More details about experiment settings can be found in Supplementary Section 1b.
+{\bf Experimental Setting.} Based on the trajectory prediction task setting, our generative world model predicts an agent's future states by observing the agent's historical information, map features, surroundings, and neighboring agents.
+The performance of the pre-training world model can be checked in the Supplementary Material.
+By iteratively performing this prediction process, TrafficGamer teaches a CCE solver to generate traffic congestion scenarios with varying degrees of competition.
+To verify the generative performance of our algorithm, we divide the scenarios into six types, including (1) {\it Merge} where two separate lanes of traffic join into a single lane, (2) {\it Dual-lane intersection} where five cars with different destinations drive through a two-way intersection, (3) {\it T-junction} where one road ends at a perpendicular junction with another road, forming a "T" shape, (4) {\it Dense-lane intersection} where cars enter a four-way intersection with dense traffic.
+(5) {\it Roundabout} where traffic flows counterclockwise around a central circle, and (6) {\it Y-junction} where three directions of traffic flow converge at a single intersection.